jmvillalba/swaggerpy3/README.rst

 About
 -----

-swaggerpy3 is a Python 3 library for using
-`Swagger <https://developers.helloreverb.com/swagger/>`__ defined API's.
+swaggerpy3 is an asyncronous Python >= 3.5 library for using `Swagger <https://developers.helloreverb.com/swagger/>`__ defined API's.

 Swagger itself is best described on the Swagger home page: